cordova-rtc/cordova-plugin-iosrtc/README.md

 ## Building

-If you just use the `cordova-cli` to manage and build your Cordova project then you are done with the usual commans (`cordova build ios`, etc).
-Anyhow check the [Bridging Header](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md#bridging-header) documentation if you use more Swift plugins in your Cordova app.

-If you build your Cordova application using Xcode then some steps must be done as explained in the [documentation](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md).
+This code needs [Swift](https://developer.apple.com/swift/) support, so some steps are needed to get your project working with the plugin.
+They are explained in the [documentation](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md), please check it.

 ## Usage